Search

 SYMM invitations

 Engaging with a piece of print is a multi-sensory experience.
-In addition to the creative design and your choice of paper (see my blog on the influence of paper on the impact of your communications), special print finishes can play a very important role in conveying your message.
+In addition to the creative design and your choice of paper, special print finishes can play a very important role in conveying your message.

-In this post, I highlight five print finishes that will ensure that your print messages have the lasting impact you want.
+In this post, I highlight five print finishes that will ensure that your printed materials stand out and have the lasting impact you want.

 1. Varnishing

 Applying varnish to paper or card produces a smooth and consistent texture.
 As well as improving the look and feel of a printed piece, varnishing also seals the ink to help it last longer.
-Varnishes can be gloss, matt or silk and are usually used to cover an entire printed surface.
-As well as reducing set-off by sealing the ink underneath they provide a visual effect on coated papers.
+Varnishes can be gloss, matt, or silk and are usually used to cover an entire printed surface.
+Varnish seals the ink underneath and provides a visual effect on coated papers.

 2. Lamination

 Lamination is a process of bonding a clear plastic film onto printed paper or card.
 It is commonly used on book covers and jackets as well as business and greetings cards.
 In particular, it helps prevent cracking in folded material and degradation.
 We offer gloss and matt lamination as well as soft-touch lamination.
-Gloss lamination can add dynamism to images while matt lamination is sometimes perceived as being more sophisticated.
-A more unusual lamination is soft-touch, which provides a peach-skin feel and is popular for use on business cards adding an unusual tactility to cards.
+Gloss lamination can add dynamism to images, while matt lamination is sometimes perceived as being more sophisticated.
+A more unusual lamination is soft-touch, which provides a peach-skin feel and is popular on business cards as it adds an unusual tactile quality.

 3. Spot UV

-Used creatively as part of the design process, spot UV produces some really stunning results.
+Used creatively as part of the design process, spot UV produces some stunning results.
 As the name suggests, varnish is applied and cured under UV light.
 It’s usually applied to specific areas (hence spot), rather than to an entire surface, and can be especially effective when used to highlight an image or detail.
-The contrast between the treated and untreated surface areas creates a dramatic visual and tactile feature.
+The contrast between the treated and untreated surface areas creates a dramatic visual impact.

 Dragon School Draconian Magazine cover with spot UV